configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 > The loop has exactly enough gain and phase shift to turn a small disturbance into a self-reinforcing oscillation.

-So encircling −1 in the Nyquist plane means that there exists a value of $ s $ in the RHP for which the feedback configuration reinforces the system’s response rather than suppressing it.
+So encircling −1 in the Nyquist plane means that there exists a value of $s$ in the RHP for which the feedback configuration reinforces the system’s response rather than suppressing it.

 ---